Chukwuemeka971/guest-support-operations-analytics/README.md

 ## Hospitality Operations Intelligence Initiative – Highlighting Analytics For Operational Optimization
 ![](./Images/hospitality_pics.png)
-## Project Description

-This is a data‑driven analytics project focused on solving declining performance in guest support operations.
-Guest inquiry volumes were increasing faster than the existing support model could scale, resulting in long response times, high SLA breach rates, rising costs, and declining guest satisfaction.
-Through analysis of support tickets, response times, resolution rates, and inquiry patterns, the project identified that over 60% of guest requests were repetitive and automation‑ready.
-Peak‑hour demand and manual workflows were the primary drivers of inefficiency and service degradation.
-The project proposes an Intelligent Travel Concierge to automate routine inquiries, reduce response times, improve first‑contact resolution, and lower operational costs—transforming guest support into a scalable, analytics‑led operation that improves both customer experience and business efficiency.

----
 ## Project Overview
 GrandStay Hospitality Group operates over 8,000 properties across 130 countries, supporting guests across luxury, business, and extended‑stay segments.
 As guest expectations shifted toward always‑on, digital‑first service, the existing support model struggled to scale.
 Rising inquiry volumes, repetitive requests, peak‑hour SLA breaches, and inconsistent knowledge handling exposed structural inefficiencies in global guest operations.
 This project was designed to provide leadership with data‑backed clarity on whether automation could sustainably resolve these challenges.